-And if that’s true, the key thing if you’ve got a big, giant goal is that you’ve got to break it down into a series of small achievable steps.
+And if that’s true, then the key thing to achieve a big, giant goal is that to break it down into a series of small achievable steps.

 The steps have got to be small enough so that they don’t take forever.
 And you’ve got to engineer the challenges so that they’re achievable.